-When I started managing our startup’s Facebook ad account in summer 2016, in all honesty, I had no idea how Facebook advertising works.
+When I got started with Facebook advertising around 4 years ago, in all honesty, I had no idea how Facebook advertising works.

-Fast forward to 2018 and I can say it’s been a crazy ride with its ups and downs.
-The craziest thing is that I dug into Facebook ads big time, and have since contributed tens of articles on this topic to:
+Fast forward to 2019, managing millions of dollars in Facebook ads budget has taught me a lot.
+I’ve digged into Facebook ads big time, and have since contributed tens of articles on this topic to:

-I’m going to share with you the 25 ad design hacks that have sometimes resulted in 300%+ higher CTRs and conversion rates.
+Up next, you’ll find the 25 Facebook and Instagram ad design hacks that have sometimes resulted in 200%+ higher CTRs and conversion rates.

 Expect to see tons of case studies, A/B test results, and success stories – and apply all of them to your own Facebook ad campaigns.

 Read more: 142 best Facebook ads in 2018 and 2019